WE DREAM TOGETHER

 DACA has provided nearly 800,000 young people—dreamers— across the country with greater social and economic safety and opportunity while strengthening communities — these are communities that we not only work with but are a part of across Para Los Niños.
 While the full impact of this decision is not yet known, nor is the actual speed at which all the protections offered under DACA will be taken away, we will watch this closely.

-In the meantime, we stand with our kids, families, and staff during this time of uncertainty.
+We stand with our kids, families, and staff during this time of uncertainty.
 We will continue to provide resources, support and demonstrate our fierce determination to create conditions of success for all we serve at Para Los Niños.
-Please reach out for support –for yourself, for your colleagues and for the kids and families we serve…we know that times like this can create tremendous stress and our continued support for one another is critical.
+Please reach out for support – times like this can create tremendous stress and our continued support for one another is critical.

 If you have questions and concerns about employment, homeownership, car ownership, driver’s licenses, or tuition, speak to an expert and visit www.nilc.org in the next couple of weeks for more information on these topics explaining how they could be affected by the termination of DACA.